 - Creating a sense of light, space and harmony in paintings.

 The first of my talks concerns colour-mixing by stirring (as opposed to colour mixing by layering, which I will deal with later).
 Experience has shown that for many people coming to my Painting School for the first time, it is necessary to start my explanations at the most basic levels.
 Accordingly, I introduce my talk by apologising in advance for going over ground that may already be familiar to some, but suggest that it is better to be absolutely sure of building on common and solid foundations.
+Also, my decision to repeat the structure of my Painting School lesson means that some of the material that appeared in the previous chapter, is presented again in this chapter, although in slightly different ways.

 Other Chapters from “Painting with Light and Colour”